Lyrarakis Winery Crete: Wine Tasting in Heraklion

 Wine, Crete

 Soon after the hustle of the capital, endless fields extend along the road as I drive through the landscape.
-Half an hour later, the wine trail signposts lead the way to a place I’ve been longing to visit, Lyrarakis Winery for wine tasting in Crete.
+Half an hour later, the wine trail signposts led the way to a place I’ve longed to visit, Lyrarakis Winery, for wine tasting in Crete.

 Lyrarakis Winery Crete

-Those interested in wine tourism and local tastes must take a look at the original vineyard of Crete.
-Why not start with a visit to Lyrarakis Winery, in Heraklion?
+Those interested in wine tourism and local tastes must look at Crete’s original vineyard.
+Why not start with a visit to Lyrarakis Winery in Heraklion?

 Land and Values: Everything about Lyrarakis